Centers of Gravity Calculator

 Or click button 'Import | Export' above each input table, enter data (tab or semicolon separated) in textarea, click button again.

 You have not logged in.
-Changes to customers demo data are ignored.
-Create an account to be able to log in and run with your own customers data.
+Changes to input table Customers are ignored.
+Create an account to run with your own customers data.
+In this demo mode you can adjust all other input tables, parameters & constraints, and run the software.
+See section Demo guide.

 Customers